Get In Touch

 Think of the timeline as an outline, not a strict set of rules (unless you’re meeting your guests somewhere or need to be at the park at a certain time according to your permit, but in general – this day is all about you and doing whatever feels right)!

 With your full day elopement, you should also have your photographer there for the entire thing!
 Each part of your day is important, and you deserve to have every moment documented, so that when you look back on your photos, you see the story of your entire day.

-As a photographer who specializes in elopements, my mission is to make sure every couple gets the day of their dreams - and that looks different for everyone!
+As a photographer who specializes in elopements, my mission is to make sure every couple gets the day of their dreams – and that looks different for everyone!
 So I’ll be there to help you through the planning process, which includes brainstorming what kind of elopement experience will work for the two of you, and creating a custom timeline.
-If you’re ready to start planning, contact me!
+If you have any questions, or are ready to start planning, contact me!